Conkwer/trespasser/README.md

 # 🦖 Trespasser-Plus

 Trespasser in all it C++98 glory.
-This is a preservation of the Trespasser source code, compiled and maintained with fixes for "modern" systems.
 Project is not related to OpenTrespasser and follow the original Trespasser's pipeline.

 **Game assets are not included.** You must own the original CD (v1.0 retail, 1998) and copy the data files to use the compiled binary.